alyxshang/sakuramaiden.nvim/README.markdown

 - Added support for making different UI elements transparent.

+### Version 0.3.0

+- Radically changed the colorscheme to be easier on the eyes.
+- This release brings more contrast and readability to the colorscheme.

 ## NOTE :scroll:

 - *Sakuramaiden.nvim :cherry_blossom: :zap:* by *Alyx Shang :black_heart:*.